eligosource/eventsourced/README.md

 First steps
 -----------

-This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the use of channels.
+This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the usage of channels.
 Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed with `sbt 'test:run-nobootcp org.eligosource.eventsourced.guide.FirstSteps'` (click [here](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native) for details about the `run-nobootcp` task).
 The legend to the figures used in this and other sections is in [Appendix A](#appendix-a-legend).

 ### Step 1: `EventsourcingExtension` initialization

 [`EventsourcingExtension`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension) is an Akka extension provided by the *Eventsourced* library.
-It is used by applications
+It is used by applications to

-- as factory of event-sourced actors (called *processors* or *event processors*)
+- create and register event-sourced actors (called *processors* or *event processors*)
-- as factory of channels
-- as registry for processors and channels
+- create and register channels
-- to recover registered processors and channels from journaled event messages
+- recover registered processors and channels from journaled event messages

 An `EventsourcingExtension` is initialized with an `ActorSystem` and a journal `ActorRef`.